Getting your Trinity Audio player ready...

 “Hey, Weird Nikki.
 It’s cool.
 These guys are just doing their jobs.”

-Weird Nikki no longer blocked the door.
+Since she had moved to confront Bob, Weird Nikki was no longer blocking the door.

-I received another little soft tap on the heel.
+Not a breath later, I received another little soft tap on the heel.

 “I hate doing this, but I need to speak with the girl and verify she’s okay—for the incident report.”